DFE-Digital/technical-guidance/guides/default-technology-stack.md

 DfE Digital uses Docker to isolate and package up application depedencies from infrastructure and environment concerns.
 All repositories should be added to the [`dfedigital`](https://hub.docker.com/u/dfedigital) Docker Hub organisation.

-Ask in the [`#developers`](https://ukgovernmentdfe.slack.com/messages/CAGBHB4JV) channel on the DfE Slack to have members added to the DfE Docker Hub organisation and for credentials to use with your CI/CD pipeline.

-When using Dockerhub users in CI/CD it's best to use an appropriately named generic account (e.g. `your-project-name`) set up specifically for your project and documented in your team's runbook / opsmanual.
+When intergrating Dockerhub in CI/CD it's best to use an appropriately named generic Dockerhub account (e.g. `your-project-name`) set up specifically for your project and documented in your team's runbook / opsmanual.
 This saves problems caused when users move on from a project.

+Ask in the [`#digital-tools-support`](https://ukgovernmentdfe.slack.com/messages/CMS9V0JQL) channel on the DfE Slack to have members added to the DfE Docker Hub organisation and for help adding credentials to use with your CI/CD pipeline.

 ## Logging, monitoring and alerting